webpack/react-starter/NOTES/HowStuffWorks.md

 todo :question: this section needs review and should be extended.

-Note on `Application.update()`: normally components should not access the stores except for reading in `getState()`, as demonstrated with the Router store.
+Note: Components should not access the stores except for reading in `getState()`.
 Everything else should be done with actions.

 ## How the actions work.
-As in Flux; the Actions affect the stores. (package items-store)
+The Actions affect the stores. (package items-store)

 The actions are setup in `app/mainStores.js` (bottom) from `app/actions.js` which uses the implementation supplied with items-store.
-They are triggered/made :question: by the input fields in components, such as `app/TodoPage/TodoList/index.jsx`.
+They are triggered/made by the input fields in components, such as `app/TodoPage/TodoList/index.jsx`.
-They end up affecting a store. (how? :question:) See [How the stores work.](#how-the-stores-work)
+They end up affecting a store.
+See [How the stores work.](#how-the-stores-work)

 ## How the server DB works
-When you run `npm run start-dev` (or without `-dev` ofcourse) this wil start the server database, as you can see defined in `package.json`.
+When you run `npm run start-dev` (or without `-dev` ofcourse) this wil start the server, as you can see defined in `package.json`.
 This lets node execute `lib/server-development.js` which uses `lib/server.js` where the default data is loaded, and a server (package express) is thrown together that responds to GET POST and DELETE.

 This (REST API with JSON data format) server is accessible via `http://localhost:8080/_/list/mylist` for example, and this is what the application uses to fetch data for the stores.

 ## How the 'Random fail!' works.
 This [Chaos Monkey](https://github.com/Netflix/SimianArmy/wiki) lives in `lib/server.js` and helps you experience realistic server-client retrieval times and errors while developing.
 At some time your application is requesting 3 things from the server, and they return in the wrong order and incomplete.
-Wil it break?
+Will it break?
 Or a form could not be sent to the server.
-Wil it notify the user?
+Will it notify the user?

 ## How the build works.